paulevsGitch/BismuthLib/README.md

 Both "color" and "radius" tags are required.
 If there are no any tags ("block_id_3" in example above) light will be *removed* from that block.

+Json files can override each other if they have same name.
+You can also override values in other json files if they will be loaded after file with values that you want to override.

 **Color** can be:
 - String color representation (examples: "ffffff" = white, "ff0000" = red);
 - "provider" - this will use block color provider (block color in mojmap) to colorize block.